Lexicon

 AORIGINAL

 The formal semantics for what 'safe evolution' means: a schema extension is conservative if every model of the old schema can be expanded to a model of the new one without changing any old truth values.
-This is the model-theoretic ground for the guarantee that old queries return old answers after a schema change.
-Without it, every system upgrade is a silent migration — a change in what the data means, disguised as a change in how the data is stored.
+This is the model-theoretic ground for backward compatibility — the guarantee that old queries return old answers after a schema change.
+A non-conservative extension silently alters the meaning of existing claims, which is why the formal apparatus treats it as a breaking change demanding explicit migration witnesses.

 N